Waste food is a global problem affecting our environment, well being, and economy. Approximately a third of all food produced gets wasted.

 After France, a bill was passed in Italy, and they took a different approach.
 Instead of imposing penalties, the country gave garbage collection tax breaks to businesses that took part in the initiative.

 Businesses that sell food should donate unsold food to charities rather than throwing it away.
 All companies that donate food should record it so the tax break could be executed.

 Denmark allows supermarkets to sell date expired food as long as it is clearly marked, and there is no health risk involved.

 South Korea has proved that government policies can make a huge difference.
-In Seoul households had to pay for recycling according to how much food they threw out.
-This policy is now in place in about 16 additonal Korean cities.
+In Seoul, households had to pay for recycling according to how much food they threw out.
+This policy is now in place in about 16 additional Korean cities.

 There is so much food going to waste, and so many poor people are going hungry!

 Reduce your own carbon footprint by helping our environment.